gdusbabek/collene/README.md

 ## It Sucks, But It's Getting Better.

-Lucene does a lot of tiny one-byte writes.
-This means performance will be poor because chances are that you need to first read a column before you apply the update.
+Lucene does a lot of tiny one-byte writes. <strike>This means performance will be poor because chances are that you need to first read a column before you apply the update.</strike> Collene batches IO for performance.
+This works well with Lucene because semantically either a file exists, or it doesn't, and files are never modified.

 The good news is that there is a ton of low hanging performance fruit.
 Go for it.